fmlharrison/CV/README.md

 [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Projects](#projects) | [Blog](https://agentlemanscodeblog.wordpress.com/) | [LinkedIn](https://uk.linkedin.com/in/felix-harrison-53922453)

 I'm Felix - a developer, traveller, lycra clad cyclist, and spicy food enthusiast.
 I tried my hand at a few things following my graduation from univeristy with a 2:1 honours degrees in Forensic Science.
-I tasted and traded tea for 6 months, taught English in three continents over a 4 year period and ran an international hostel and live music venue in Japan for a year and a half.
+I tasted and traded tea for 6 months, taught English in three continents over a 4 year period and ran an international hostel and live music venue in Japan for over a year.

 Following a three month trip around South America after saying goodbye to Japan, I returned to the UK with the dream of becoming a developer and so I dived head first in the world of programming.